yggdrasilradio/rpilights/README.md

 	gif2rgb valentines.gif
 	gif2rgb stpatricksday.gif

-Make your own files with the dimensions of your display, as the existing data probably doesn't match those dimensions.
+Make your own files with the dimensions of your display if it differs from 16x32.

 ### map.txt file

 The "map.txt" file describes the physical layout of your LED lights as an ASCII picture, viewed from the back of the display.
-The existing map.txt file is for a complicated two-channel multi-panel display that I have in my four basement windows right now.
-Please edit it to reflect the arrangement of your lights:
+The existing map.txt file is for the 16x32 display described above.
+Please edit it to reflect the arrangement of your lights, if they differ:

 	o		LED lights
 	| and --	wires